Enter GrameenEnergy.com

 conventional axial flow turbine which is the only underwater moving part in this marine energy technology.
 It is suitable

-Zeropex (http://www.zeropex.com/) for Difgen, a micro-hydro generator that fits into the water distribution network and converts excess pressure
+for a range of different locations and conditions and is easily scalable.
+(Winner) Zeropex (http://www.zeropex.com/) for Difgen, a micro-hydro generator that fits into the water distribution network and converts excess pressure

 into electricity.
 It acts as a pressure-reducing valve that provides either renewable energy under natural flow or recovered

 energy under pumped flow via a rotary lobe turbine linked to a generator.
-(Commended)
+(Commended) The following organisations

 were successful in the Rushlight Awards 2009, either winning an award or being commended and shorlisted for their entry (see

-Air Products plc (http://www.airproducts.com/) Air Products' Series 100 hydrogen fuelling stations are fully integrated vehicle fuelling systems that are safe, flexible
+Press Releases for the specific results): Air Products plc (http://www.airproducts.com/) Air Products' Series 100 hydrogen fuelling stations are fully integrated vehicle fuelling systems that are safe, flexible

 and easy to install and use.
 They resemble any other petrol or diesel pump, but offer the user flexibility of hydrogen supply: